SpektraSystems/Azure-SQLServer-MI-DMS-Lab/README.md

 <img src="/images/launch lab button.png"/>

-# Accessing the pre-deployed envrionment
+# Excercise 1: Accessing the pre-deployed envrionment
 To login in to the pre-deployed environment proceed as follows:

 1. From the **ODL details** page copy the username and password.